samdouble/biblio/README.md

 # biblio

-A cross-platform app to keep track of your books.
+A cross-platform mobile app to keep track of your books.